Physical Therapy Treatments For Traumatic Brain Injury (TBI)

 If you are in a minimally conscious state, you are beginning to show signs of awareness, though your responses may not be consistent.

-In this case, your physical therapist will help with stretching, positioning, and equipment use while also working with you to increase consistent responses to commands and communication.
+In this case, your physical therapist will help with stretching, positioning, and equipment use, while also working with you to increase communication and consistent responses to commands.

 3. Physical Therapy For TBI In A Fully Conscious State